elbarhichi/Self-Organized-Multi-Agents-System/README.md

 ### 7.2.
 Cooperative Strategy with Communication
 *Results for the Cooperative Strategy with Communication will be included here once the experiments are completed.
 Preliminary observations indicate improvements in task coordination, and detailed metrics will be added in subsequent updates.*

-### 7.3.
-Cooperative Strategy with Communication and Uncertainty Handling
-*Results for the Cooperative Strategy with Communication and Uncertainty Handling are currently under evaluation.
-We plan to measure the same key metrics (Average Score and Termination Rate) and compare them with the other strategies once the implementation is finalized.*

 ## 8. Running the simulations